 Dhaka’s air 4th worst in the world this morning

-Dhaka has ranked fourth on the list of cities with the worst air quality this morning.
+Dhaka's air quality has been marked as "very unhealthy" this morning despite the number of public transports being comparatively less than on usual workdays due to the ongoing blockade called by BNP and Jamaat-e-Islami.

-Dhaka's air was classified as ' very unhealthy' with an AQI index score of 217 at 8:49 am today.
+With an air quality index (AQI) score of 208 at 9:13 am, Dhaka ranked fourth on the list of cities worldwide with the worst air quality.

-Pakistan's Lahore, India's Delhi and Pakistan's Karachi occupied the first, second and third spots on the list, with AQI scores of 444, 393 and 287 respectively.
+India's Delhi, Pakistan's Lahore and India's Kolkata occupied the first three spots in the list, with AQI scores of 463, 458 and 239, respectively.

 Comments